MichaelBrew/bbc-football-stats/README.md

 ## Installation

-After checking out this repository, you'll need to install scrapy.
+After cloning this repository, you'll need to install scrapy.
 The downloads and subsequent instructions are available here: http://scrapy.org/download/.

 ## Usage

-Once everything is installed and ready to go, you can check out the available spiders in footballstats/spiders/stats_spider.py
+Once everything is installed and ready to go, you can check out the available spiders in `footballstats/spiders/stats_spider.py`

-**IMPORTANT:** You must pass **TEAM\_NAME** and **LEAGUE\_NAME** as environment variables (see footballstats/spiders/stats_spider.py for more instructions) for team you want data on and its league.
+**IMPORTANT:** You must pass **TEAM\_NAME** and **LEAGUE\_NAME** as environment variables (see `footballstats/spiders/stats_spider.py` for more instructions) for the team you want data on and its league.

 I recommend reading through the scrapy documentation (http://doc.scrapy.org/en/0.24/intro/tutorial.html) about how to use scrapy scrapers, but below is an example use case.